UhuruSoftware/openshift.net/documentation/Deploying OpenShift with Windows Support.md

 ###Using an OpenShift Enterprise Installation

-On the Broker VM, add an A record for the Windows Node to named by editing `/var/named/dynamic/<your cloud domain>.db`, then restart named: `service named restart`.
+On the Broker VM, use the following command to register the windows node on the local DNS server:

+		oo-register-dns --with-node-hostname <the hostname of the windows node (not fqdn, e.g. winnode1)> \
+		--with-node-ip <the public ip of the node> --domain <domain of the cloud, e.g. mycloud.com> \
+		--dns-server <the hostname of the broker (e.g. broker.mycloud.com)>

 Setup a conditional forwarder for your cloud's domain in your organization's DNS server